Hello, I'm Alex.

 The quality of creative output is a reflection of the process.

-A common misconception is that design output is solely based on the individual genius ability of each designer on a team.
-Design output requires more than brilliant design input – the success of output is based on the quality of an organization's process to allow to mature into meaningful output.
+Design output requires more than brilliant design input; the success of output is based on the quality of an organization's process to allow to mature into meaningful output.
+A designer is only as good as the system that allows their design to flow.

 Innovation